opengrail/opengrail.github.io/_posts/2016-02-09-event-streams-core-async-state.md

 # Don't change that channel

-I'm going to show this next function in to forms.
+I'm going to show this next function in two forms.
 The first form shows how to use conditionals based on channel

 {% highlight clojure %}
 (defn stock-levels [orders deliveries]